Utrechtse sneltram: Low-floor trams

 In operation, two trams, one of each length, are coupled together yielding a train length of 75 m and providing a capacity of about 490 passengers.
+As of December 2025, U-OV has 54 trams in total.

-Storage and Maintenance
+Storage and maintenance

 The depot (Tramremise Nieuwegein) on the SUNIJ-lijn is the main storage and maintenance facility of the sneltram system, handling both low- and high-floor trams.
 The depot building houses: